DINOv2 from Meta AI – Finally a Foundational Model in Computer Vision

 How to use DINOv2?

 We do not dive deep into code here, but if you would want to use DINOv2 then you could simply load it using pytorch code as in the following code taken from DINOv2 GitHub page.
-We see that there are few possible versions of different model sizes to load, so you can decide which version to use based on your needs and resources.
+There are few possible versions of different model sizes to load, so you can decide which version to use based on your needs and resources.
 The accuracy does not significantly drop when using a smaller version which is cool, especially if using one of the middle size versions.

 import torch